 Now that you have been initiated, as a neophyte, you are fully a part of the community.
 This is a time for deepening of your faith.

-If you'd like to help out as companion or service team, simply pick up a form from the SFX General Administration Office or download it below and submit it to the Administration Office or drop us an email.
+If you'd like to help out as a companion or service team, simply pick up a form from the Parish Office or download it below and submit it to the Parish Office or drop us an email.

-For further queries, please feel free to contact Angela via the form below
+For further queries, please feel free to contact us via the form below